The challah of our dreams: light, fluffy, perfectly chewy

 Shaping: there are countless ways to shape dough into a loaf.
 Most often with challah it’s a braid.
 I give instructions for braiding with six strands, but it’s worth looking around the web for different methods and inspiration.
 You can go simple and break the dough into the number of pieces you need and just roll out your ropes without doing anything special.
 That often leads to uneven ropes of varying lengths, resulting in somewhat haphazard braids.
 But in this recipe I give you a foolproof method that requires a little more effort but will help you create evenly shaped ropes that are consistent with each other, leading to gorgeous braids.
 (Hint: have a kitchen scale and rolling pin handy.)

 Egg wash: Challah gets its signature sheen from an egg wash (or alternative).
 As with everything else challah, there are many approaches.
 Mine calls for one whole egg whisked with a teaspoon of water, brushed on once just before baking.
+Pro tip! whisk the egg in a strainer set over a bowl so that the egg loses its chalazae (the strands of membrane that connect the yolk to the shell).
+You’ll lose very little egg in the process, and you’ll end up with a very smooth egg wash.
+(Yes, I learned about straining eggs from The Bear.)

 Baking and doneness temperatures: Many challah recipes call for the braided loaf to be baked at 350°F, some at 375°F, a few at 325°F. I’ve settled on 350°.
 The one thing pretty much everyone agrees on is the bread is done when an instant-read thermometer, inserted into the middle of the loaf, registers about 190–200°F. Try not to let the loaf go too far over that — no one likes a dry challah.